Amozaya/3D-Academy/README.md

 * **Iphone mobile phone**

--For this test I use Iphone 13 Pro to test the responsivnes of the website.
+-For this test I used Iphone 13 Pro to test the responsivnes of the website.
 Phone operates iOS 16.3.1 and uses Safari browser:

 <img src="assets/images/iphone-courses.jpg" alt="Iphone courses section" width=50% height=50%>